octomix/josson/README.md

 - _Left Concatenate_ `<+<`

-  Concatenate right into left, works on two objects or two arrays.
+  Concatenate right into left.
+Works on two objects or two arrays.

       "leftQuery <+< rightQuery"

 - _Right Concatenate_ `>+>`

-  Concatenate left into right, works on two objects or two arrays.
+  Concatenate left into right.
+Works on two objects or two arrays.

       "leftQuery >+> rightQuery"

 - _Subtract Right From Left_ `<-<`

-  Subtract right from left, works on two objects or two arrays.
+  Set of elements in the left set that are not in the right set.
+Works on two objects or two arrays.

       "leftQuery <-< rightQuery"

 - _Subtract Left From Right_ `>->`

-  Subtract left from right, works on two objects or two arrays.
+  Set of elements in the right set that are not in the left set.
+Works on two objects or two arrays.

       "leftQuery >-> rightQuery"

+- _Symmetric Difference_ `<->`

+  Set of elements in either set but not in the intersection.
+Works on two objects or two arrays.

+      "leftQuery <-> rightQuery"

 - _Union_ `<u>`

+  Set of all elements in the collection of sets.
 Works on two arrays.

       "leftQuery <u> rightQuery"

 - _Intersection_ `>n<`

+  Set of elements that exists in both set.
 Works on two arrays.

       "leftQuery >n< rightQuery"